Keyboard shortcuts

 Applications

-HQS Quantum Solver is a powerful tool for researchers and enthusiasts in the field of condensed matter physics and beyond.
+HQS Quantum Solver is a powerful tool for researchers and enthusiasts in the field of spin physics, quantum computing, and beyond.
 It can be used for a wide range of applications, including but not limited to:

-• Simulating time-evolution of spin and fermionic systems.
+• Simulating coherent and incoherent time-evolution of spin.

 Getting started